ExoMol/exomol2lida/README.rst

 - **Note**: The outputs for processed molecules are saved in the ``outputs`` directory.
-  I have run the code on 27 molecules already, outputs of which can be found on exoweb in ``mhanici`` user folder.
+  I have run the code on 27 molecules already, outputs of which can be found on exoweb in ``mhanici`` user folder on the exoweb server.
   This might be the best way to familiarize oneself with the structure of the outputs.
 The outputs are by design excluded from the git VCS.